Lam Lay Yong: Chinese origins of Hindu-Arabic Numerals Hypothesis

-Lam Lay Yong has hypothesised that Hindu–Arabic numeral system originated in China based on her comparative studies on Chinese counting rods system.
-She states that the rod numerals and the hindu numerals have a few in common, that they're nine signs, concept of zero, a place value system, and decimal base.
+Lam Lay Yong has hypothesised that Hindu–Arabic numeral system originated in China.
+This is based on her comparative studies on Chinese counting rods system.
+She states that the rod numerals and the Hindu numerals have a few features in common.
+These are nine signs, concept of zero, a place value system, and decimal base.
 She claims that, "While no one knows how the Hindu-Arabic system originates in India, on the other hand, there is strong evidence of a transmission of the concept of the rod system to India."
 She even claims that there is no unquestionable evidence that the system originated in India, and that she claims that there are two factors concerning this.
 One was from mathematician's mention, for example a critique of Severus Sebokht on Indian ingenuity, and Al-Khwarizmi's book on Hindu Calculation.
 The other factor is the presence of Brahmi numerals.